mulcmu/kalico/docs/Config_Reference.md

 #   The time in seconds used for taring the load_cell before each probe.
 The
 #   default value is: 4 / 60 = 0.066.
 This collects samples from 4 cycles of
 #   60Hz mains power to cancel power line noise.
+#pullback_distance: 0.2
+#   The distance in mm to slowly raise the probe to perform precise Z=0
+#   measurments.
+This move occurs immediately after the probe detects contact.
+#   The distance needs to be approximatly 2x the distance required for the probe
+#   to break contact with the bed.
+Valid range is 0.01 to 2.0 mm.
+#   The default is 0.2 mm.
+#pullback_speed:
+#   The speed in mm/s for the pullback move after probe trigger.
+Valid range is
+#   0.1 to 1.0 mm/s.
+The default is set to 1 micron (0.001mm) per sensor sample.
 #z_offset:
 #speed:
 #samples: